-Sparganosis is infection with larvae of Spirometra sp or Sparganum proliferum.
+Sparganosis is infection with larvae of Spirometra spp or Sparganum proliferum tapeworms.

-Adult Spirometra spp and Sparganum mansoni tapeworms infect dogs, cats, and other carnivores.
+Adult Spirometra spp and Sparganum proliferum tapeworms infect dogs, cats, and other carnivores.
 Eggs are passed into freshwater where they are ingested by copepods (eg, Cyclops).
-Frogs, reptiles, and various small mammals ingest them and serve as intermediate hosts.
-Humans can become infected by accidental ingestion of copepods from water contaminated by cat or dog feces, ingestion of inadequately cooked flesh from another intermediate host, or contact with poultices containing flesh from these sources.
+Fish, reptiles, and amphibians (including frogs) ingest them and serve as intermediate hosts.

 In humans, larvae typically migrate to subcutaneous tissue or muscle and form slowly growing masses.
 Other sites, including the CNS, may be involved but are much less common.
 Symptoms are caused by mass effect.